 Instead of throwing ridiculous amounts of money on bungs for multinationals, let’s provide the infrastructure that literally lets parents get to work in the first place.

 The irony should not be lost on anyone that there is a drive right now to make Scotland an independent nation.
-More than a few of the people craving independence see no irony in their own perpetual dependency on family members for childcare, a situation they see as “normal”, never recognising that the dependency is a symptom of the disease in our business infrastructure.
+More than a few of the people craving independence see no irony in their own perpetual dependency on family members for their basic needs, a situation they see as normal and even acceptable.
 Well, if you want independence, start with yourself, and start at home.

 And as for me, well, I’ll see you at the school gate.